 To help you finagle the numbers even more, you could try boosting your income as well.
 This could be an opportune time to sell some of those items that have been collecting dust in your closet or get back into that side hustle you put on the backburner.
 Many companies in retail and fulfillment are also in need of seasonal workers, so if you have the extra time, you could spend it building up your holiday reserves.

 Monitor Your Progress and Prepare for Next Year

 The key to making a budget work is to use it.
 Track all of your expenses and monitor where your spending actually is versus where you expected it to be.
 If you see that you’re spending more than you anticipated, re-evaluate your budget and/or curb your spending.
 You may find it useful to set up a separate savings account for holiday expenses only so that you can see how much you have left to spend.

 Planning your finances for the holiday season can be stressful, especially if you start the process late in the year.
 Having a plan is always better than not having one at all–even if you started late in the game–but having a plan early can do wonders for your peace of mind.
 Start planning for next year as early as you can so that the next time the season of giving rolls around, you can focus on enjoying time with those you love the most.
-If you would like assistance in planning out your finances for the holidays or any other time of the year, our Charleston and Mt Pleasant financial planners can help.
+If you would like assistance in planning out your finances for the holidays or any other time of the year, we have the best financial advisors in Charleston.
 Contact Morris Financial Concepts.

 **The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-19-24**